nawazishkhan1-nk/cs6340-project/Readme.md

 ### Evaluating the model
 - Run *qa.py* system with *input_file.txt* as argument which contains the input in specified format
-- Please wait few minutes for evaluation
+- Please wait few minutes (at least 3 to 4 minutes) for evaluation to complete

+#### Tested on CADE Machine: lab1-7:1